openstack-kr/knu_i18n_2025/README.md

 To speed up translation, you can increase the --workers value(default: 1) in main.sh, which controls how many batches are processed in parallel.

 ### 3-2.
 Choose Languages
-Please find your target Language code in below.
+Please find your target Language code in below.<br>
 We support 54 languages.

 ```python